 Stephens Plumbing offers power rodding services to eliminate clogged pipes and drains.
-Power rodding is similar to a plumbing snake but utilizes an electric motor to quickly and efficiently remove the clog in your drain system.
+Using a power rodding tool is similar to a plumbing snake for shower drain.
+However, this type of tool utilizes an electric motor to quickly and efficiently remove the clog in your drain system.
 Power rodding is a safe alternative to store-bought chemicals that claim they will fix a clog.
 Fill out our online service request form to have Stephens Plumbing unclog your drain as soon as possible.

 Clogged drains can happen anywhere in your home: shower drains, kitchen sinks, and even laundry rooms.
 Harsh chemicals from store-bought products can cause damage to your pipes (more damage than the clog itself) so it’s important to speak with a professional plumber to help solve your drainage needs.

 We offer plumbing and HVAC repair services for clogged drains, malfunctioning water heaters, damaged water lines, inefficient air conditioners, broken sump pumps, and gas leaks.
 Give our professional plumbers a call at (630) 968-0783 or fill out an online service request form to receive support.